vishalghule7/wonderlust/README.md

 # wonderlust
-A web application similar to Airbnb for listings has features such as user authentication, image uploading,Maps.
+A web application similar to Airbnb for listing Hotels, Villas.
+Has features such as user authentication, image uploading, reviews, Maps.